 Looking for places to visit in France?
 Here are the most famous landmarks in France that you should visit while traveling through the country.

 France, a country like no other.
-Filled with impressive attractions, mindblowing architecture, famous cuisines, romance-filled cities to its most local loved croissants, it’s not had to see why France is a popular destination among tourists.
+Filled with impressive attractions, mindblowing architecture, hidden gems, famous cuisines, beautiful beaches, romance-filled French cities to its most locally loved croissants, it’s not hard to see why France is a popular destination among tourists.

 Though the Eiffel tower is the most famous french landmark and the most photographed in the country, there are a number of famous landmarks in France that you need to add to your bucket list.

-From the man-made beautiful structures of mount saint Micheals to the natural landmarks of Dune du Pilat, here the must-visit landmarks in France.
+From the man-made beautiful structures of Mont Saint-Michel to the natural landmarks of Dune du Pilat, here are the must-visit landmarks in France.

 Disclaimer* This post contains affiliate links.
 Please read our full disclosure for details